 3. Check for Skimming Devices

 If you're shopping in stores, check for card-skimming devices that may be attached to an ATM or card reader.
-Card skimming fraud was up a shocking 759% year-over-year in the first half of 2022, according to data from FICO Card Alert Service.
+Card skimming fraud is very prevalent and is estimated to cost financial institutions and consumers over $1 billion each year, according to the FBI.

 In this type of fraud, a scammer attaches a device called a skimmer to a card reader.
 Skimmers can be so small that they're hard to detect, and your transaction goes through like normal.
 Unbeknownst to you, the device copies your card's information so it can be used or sold later.

 It can be tempting to cross a few items off your list while you're out and about, but public Wi-Fi networks might not be secure.
 A VPN might keep some of your information secure, but it's still best to avoid logging in to your accounts or making a purchase when you're using a public network.

 You may see ads about ways to "make $1,500 a week working from home."
 Seems fairly easy, and the extra money could certainly help during the holidays—except, you may be inadvertently participating in a criminal enterprise.

 You could be asked to act as a money mule or reshipping mule by moving money from one account to another or accepting an item that's shipped to you and then reshipping it somewhere else.
 In either case, you may be caught in the middle of a fraud scheme.
 Even if you aren't knowingly committing a crime, you could wind up facing criminal charges.

 Scammers may take advantage of people's generous nature during the holidays.
 They'll often send emails or make phone calls posing as representatives for charitable causes and use spoofing technology to make it look like the email or call is coming from a real charity.
 Instead of being used to help people, however, the money will go straight to the fraudster's pocket.